microsoft/CodeXGLUE/README.md

 # Tasks and Datasets

 Below, we elaborate on the task definition for each task and newly introduced datasets that are highlighted in the table above.

 1. Clone detection (BigCloneBench, POJ-104).
 A model is tasked with measure the semantic similarity between codes.
 Two existing datasets are included.
-One is for binary classification between codes and the other is for retrieving semantically similar code given code as the query.
+One is for binary classification between code and the other is for retrieving semantically similar code given code as the query.

 2. Defect detection (Defects4J).
-A model is tasked with identifying whether a source code is an insecure code that may attack software systems, such as resource leaks, use-after-free vulnerabilities and DoS attack.
+A model is tasked with identifying whether a body of source code contains defects that may be used to attack software systems, such as resource leaks, use-after-free vulnerabilities and DoS attack.
 An existing dataset is included.

 3. Cloze test (CT-all, CT-max/min).
-A model is tasked with predicting the masked token from a code, formulated as a multi-choice classification problem.
-The two datasets are newly created, one with candidates from the (filtered) vocabulary and the other with candidates among “max” and “min.”
+A model is tasked with predicting the masked token from  code, formulated as a multi-choice classification problem.
+The two datasets are newly created, one with candidates from the (filtered) vocabulary and the other with candidates among “max” and “min”.

 4. Code completion (PY150, GitHub Java Corpus).
-A model is tasked with predicting following tokens given contexts of codes.
+A model is tasked with predicting following tokens given a code context.
 Both token-level and line-level completion are covered.
 The token-level task is analogous to language modeling, and we include two influential datasets here.
 Line-level datasets are newly created to test a model’s ability to autocomplete a line.

 5. Code translation (CodeTrans).
 A model is tasked with translating the code in one programming language to the code in another one.
 A dataset between Java and C# is newly created.

-6. Code search (CodeSearchNet, AdvTest; StacQC, WebQueryTest).
-A model is given the task of  measuring the semantic similarity between text and code.
+6. Code search (CodeSearchNet, AdvTest; StacQC, WebQueryTest). ).
+A model is given the task of  measuring  semantic similarity between text and code.
 In the retrieval scenario, a test set is newly created where function names and variables in test sets are replaced to test the generalization ability of a model.
 In text-code classification scenario, a test set where natural language queries come from Bing query log is created to test on real user queries.

 7. Code refinement (Bugs2Fix).
 A model is tasked with trying to automatically refine the code, which could be buggy or complex.
 An existing dataset is included.

 8. Text-to-code generation (CONCODE).
-A model is given the task to generate a code given natural language description.
+A model is given the task to generate code given natural language description.
 An existing dataset is included.

 9. Code summarization (CodeSearchNet).
 A model is given the task to generate natural language comments for a code.
 Existing datasets are included.